weecology/lab-manual/Forecasting-ideas.md

       scales using paleo data
     * Can we combine paleo and modern data to improve our forecasts at intermediate time-scales
+* Iterative forecasting
+    * Assess benefits and approaches to iterative forecasting by starting with a small chunk of time-series (in, say, BBS) and applying iterative tools as each new year of data comes in.

 * Obs:pred plots/R^2 equivalent to AUC, but how does this compare to statis
 * Look for spatial patterns in forecastability or performance of different